Our site auditor tool scans for 44 of the most common and most critical issues that affect onsite SEO.

 - Pages with too many on-page links This test will fail if a page has more than 500 links.
 Having too many links on a page can overwhelm the user and offer too many exit options.
 Search engines also have a limit on the number of links that they crawl on a page.

-- Pages with temporary redirects Temporary redirects are triggered when a page has a 302 or 307 HTTP status code.
-This means that the page has moved temporarily to a new location.
+- Pages with Redirect Links Redirects are triggered when a page has a 301, 302, or 307 HTTP status code.
+This means that the page has moved to a new location.
 Although the page will be indexed by a search engine, it will not pass any link juice to the redirected page.

 - Images are missing an alt attribute An alt attribute is used to describe an image in a textual context.
 Search engines may interpret an alt tag to identify the purpose of the image.
 This is a great way to increase your page relevance as it relates to a topic.